-Chinese hackers targeted U.S. firms, government after trade mission: researchers
+Chinese hackers targeted U.S. firms, govt after trade mission: researchers

 The targeted organizations included Alaska Communications Systems Group Inc (ALSK.O), Ensco Plc’s (ESV.N) Atwood Oceanics, the Alaska Department of Natural Resources, the Alaska governor’s office and regional internet service provider TelAlaska.

+A spokesperson for the Alaska Governor’s Office said “everyday, the State of Alaska, like most state governments, has anonymous activity on the perimeter of our networks that amounts to someone checking if the door is locked.
+The activity referenced here is not unique.”

-Alaska Communications declined to comment.
-The others did not respond to requests for comment.
+The other targets did not respond to requests for comment.

 U.S.-China trade tensions have escalated in recent months with both sides imposing a series of punitive tariffs and restrictions across multiple industries, and threatening more.